 Style Sheet | Report Preparation Guidelines

-Use American spellings (follow Merriam-Webster's Collegiate Dictionary, Eleventh Edition).
+Use American spellings (follow Merriam-Webster's Collegiate Dictionary, Eleventh Edition) or use Merriam-Webster's online dictionary.

 For clarity and consistency across reports, use serial commas: Tom, Dick, and Harry.